 YI designed the M1 to offer integrated Wi-Fi and Bluetooth support for mobile connectivity.
-Video shooting is the best on this list with capture at 4K (up to 30 fps) in addition to 1080P (up to 60 fps).
+Video shooting is the best on this list with capture at 4K (up to 30 fps) as well as 1080P (up to 60 fps).

-If you are buying a gift for a friend, girlfriend or family member, then you will most likely be buying a new camera.
-However, if you are purchasing one for yourself to learn photography, then you might as well consider the option of buying a used model.
+If you are buying a gift for a friend, girlfriend, or family member, then you will most likely be purchasing a new camera.
+However, if you are purchasing one for yourself to learn photography, then you might as well consider the option of buying a used DSLR model.